PatrickMaiyer/Portapack_Wiki/POCSAG-Receiver.md

 - **RF amplifier** (0 or 1): Enables/disables the internal RF amplifier.
 - **LNA gain** (0, 8, 16, 24, 32, 40): Sets the LNA gain.
 Further information: [Description of the gain settings](Help!-Im-not-receiving-anything!---Receive-Quality-Issues#description-of-the-gain-settings)
 - **VGA gain** (0 to 62): Sets the VGA gain.
 Further information: [Description of the gain settings](Help!-Im-not-receiving-anything!---Receive-Quality-Issues#description-of-the-gain-settings)
+- **RSSI/Audio**: Top bar indicates signal strength.
+Bottom bar indicates the audio level.
+The audio bar can be useful for tuning settings without headphones/speaker to hear the tone.
 - **Squelch** (0-99): Sets the signal to noise threshold.
 0 disables squelch.
 Higher values allow more noise.
 Should be set so that strong signals are clearly received without any dropped audio.
 - **Volume**: Output volume for the received audio.
 Can be used to monitor received signal quality.